 Where academic and spiritual growth go hand in hand

-A Christian Montessori school serving students ages 15 months - 13 years
+A Christian Montessori school in Yorkville IL students ages 15 months - 13 years

 Schedule a Tour